croz-ltd/nrich/nrich-excel/README.md

 ## Overview

-`nrich-excel` is a library intended to simplify excel report generation for simple reports (i.e. exporting search results).
+`nrich-excel` is a module intended to simplify excel report generation for simple reports (i.e. exporting search results).
 It uses Apache POI library for excel creation.
-Excel reports are generated from templates (standard Excel files) and library also supports template variable resolving.
-The data is written to a provided OutputStream (users are expected to close it, library doesn't close it).
+Excel reports are generated from templates (standard Excel files) and module also supports template variable resolving.
+The data is written to a provided OutputStream (users are expected to close it, module doesn't close it).

 ## Setting up Spring beans

-To be able to use this library following configuration is required:
+To be able to use this module following configuration is required:

 ```java